gigi/gigi-spring-rest-skeleton/README.md

 Integration tests rely on [Testcontainers](https://www.testcontainers.org/) library.
 Use [AbstractDataSourceTest.java](src/test/java/gigi/restskeleton/AbstractDataSourceTest.java)
 as starting point.
 Extend this class with your integration test class (use [PostRepositoryTest.java](src/test/java/gigi/restskeleton/model/repository/PostRepositoryTest.java) as example).

+### Live restart

+If you use IntelliJ IDEA, you may configure automatic restart of the application after code changes.
+For `2022` and newer versions of IntelliJ IDEA, open settings and go to `Build, Execution, Deployment > Compiler > Build project automatically`.
+Check the box.

+Then go to `Advanced Settings, Compiler > Allow auto-make to start even if developed application is currently running`.
+Check the box.

+For more information see https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.devtools.restart

 ### Code formatting